gsreddy-2021/final_project/Sachit_Notes.md

 # 14 March 2021

+> Netlify functions:
+1. Fixed a bug on centrist, biasunknown and rightbias (We used leftbias where we were supposed to use rightbias)

 > Dashboard.js
 1. Added 2 & emsp; at the politicial inclination ratings area.
 This adds almost 8 spaces between them.
 2. Added color to political incl. ratings